aclark4life/resume-2020/README.rst

     http://pythonpackages.com

-    *pythonpackages.com began in October 2011 as a fun way to provide useful information to the Python community.
+    *"pythonpackages.com began in October 2011 as a fun way to provide useful information to the Python community.
 Since then hundreds of folks have visited the site to feature their favorite Python packages, for a total of over 10K packages featured.
-New features have come regularly, and some new features are waiting in the wings, about to be launched.*
+New features have come regularly, and some new features are waiting in the wings, about to be launched."*

 |